jlinick/EclipseAutomator/README.md

 ],
 ```

-`camera_id` is the identification of your camera, if only one camera is used it is not necessary.
+`camera_id` should uniquely identify your camera, if only one camera is used it is not necessary.
 We recommend you use the camera name specified by gphoto2 (you can check by running `./show_devices.sh`).
-This will allow the script to identify the usb port of the given equipment.
+This will allow the script to identify the usb port of your equipment regardless if the port is connected to your computer.
+Otherwise, if you change the port your camera is plugged into you will need to specify the correct port in usb_port below.

 `usb_port` (optional) the usb port of the camera.
-On macs this will show up under /dev/tty*usb* Keep in mind if you plug your camera into different ports this will change.
+This will show up under /dev/tty\*usb\* Keep in mind if you plug your camera into different ports this will change.
+Runing `./show_devices.sh` should show you your connected cameras and their specific usb ports.

 `serial_port` required to control cameras via a serial port. run `./show_devices.sh` for a list of available serial devices.

 `f_ratio` required only when using the script to calculate your exposure times.

 `iso` required only when using the script to calculate your exposure times.

 `enhancement_factor` recommended when you want one camera to calculate exposure times differently than another. (just a constant scalar.
-This can be adjusted on the fly with the up and down arrows)
+This can be adjusted on the fly with the up and down arrows on the keyboard)

 ### phases

-Unless you want to add or remove a new phase, you can just leave this alone.
+Unless you decide to add or remove a new event above, you can leave this alone.
 It's only used to update the text graphic for the given phase.

 ```
 "phases":[